fabianaiolfi/MA_Thesis/README.md

 ## Research Proposal

 **To Do**
-- [ ] Add somewhere: when defining incumbent parties, party morphing isn't (fully?) taken into account? maybe also add this to thesis weakness/future research; should perhaps also be discussed in the context of table `ro-pedersen-example`: Why are there so many parties that go from 0 to a vote share?
+- [ ] Discuss weird graphs: pl population has weird jumps; generally discuss the raw data somewhere and how it doesn't fulfil expectations (eg. decreasing ratios); perhaps as the first preliminary analysis?
+- [ ] Mention somewhere that I use population data to calculate ratios?
+- [ ] Add subtitle/proper thesis title (to abstract page?)
+- [ ] Add appendix
+  - [ ] Graphs from `240111_data_analysis`
+  - [ ] Complete regression tables
 - [ ] Summary statistics table for ned-vdem dataset?
+- [x] Add somewhere: when defining incumbent parties, party morphing isn't (fully?) taken into account? maybe also add this to thesis weakness/future research; should perhaps also be discussed in the context of table `ro-pedersen-example`: Why are there so many parties that go from 0 to a vote share?
 - [x] How to describing change in percentage points? "-1\%" or "-1 percentage points" ?
-- [ ] Controlling for volatility
+- [x] Controlling for volatility
-  - [ ] Is Pedersen Index correctly used?
+  - [x] Is Pedersen Index correctly used?
-  - [ ] Describe in theory and explain in methods
+  - [x] Describe in theory and explain in methods
-- [ ] Create summary stats of data used: Elections, etc.
+- [x] Create summary stats of data used: Elections, etc.
-- [ ] Address decrease in number of Romanian schools in early 2000s
+- [x] Address decrease in number of Romanian schools in early 2000s
-- [ ] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example
+- [x] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example
 - [ ] Check for contractions and remove them
-- [ ] number of decimal places in regression tables
+- [ ] adjust all decimals in table to have 3 digits
 - [ ] place group subtitle to group control variables in regression table?
 - [ ] replace p-values with standard errors in regression tables
-- [ ] Reference Github repo and make it public
+- [ ] Make Github repo public
 - [ ] Reference help from LLMs
 - [ ] Clean up references
-- [ ] Discuss weird graphs: pl population has weird jumps; generally discuss the raw data somewhere and how it doesn't fulfil expectations (eg. decreasing ratios)
-- [ ] Mention somewhere that I use population data to calculate ratios?
-- [ ] add more to hypotheses.Rmd?
+- [x] add more to hypotheses.Rmd?
-- [ ] Add subtitle/proper thesis title (to abstract page?)
-- [ ] Add appendix
-  - [ ] Graphs from `240111_data_analysis`
-  - [ ] Complete regression tables

 ----